pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 github.ref_name may expand into attacker-controllable code
 ```

+You can also set up `zizmor` as a pre-commit hook. pyOpenSci plans to do this in the near future, but here is an example of it [setup for core Python](https://github.com/python/cpython/pull/127749/files#diff-63a9c44a44acf85fea213a857769990937107cf072831e1a26808cfde9d096b9R64).

+Pre-commit hooks run checks every time you commit a file to git history.
+[Learn more about using them here.](https://www.pyopensci.org/python-package-guide/package-structure-code/code-style-linting-format.html#use-pre-commit-hooks-to-run-code-formatters-and-linters-on-commits)

 ## Other security measures you can consider

 There are other things that we can learn too from the recent breach.
+Many of htese will be identified if you setup zizmor.
 These are discussed below.

-## Sanitize branch names in your workflow
+### Sanitize branch names in your workflow

 One of the critical issues in the Ultralytics breach involved a
 [**malicious branch name containing a shell script**](https://github.com/ultralytics/ultralytics/pull/18020)